Oil tanker explodes in Sierra Leone, killing at least 98

 Hospital officials called in as many doctors and nurses as they could overnight to tend to the wounded.
 The country’s health care sector is still recovering from the 2014-2016 Ebola epidemic, which killed many of the West African nation’s doctors and nurses.

-President Julius Maada Bio, who was in Scotland attending the United Nations climate talks Saturday, deplored the “horrendous loss of life.”
+President Julius Maada Bio, who was in Scotland attending the U.N. climate talks Saturday, deplored the “horrendous loss of life.”

 “My profound sympathies with families who have lost loved ones and those who have been maimed as a result,” he tweeted.